Control Systems Analysis and Design 4 ENG4195

 Short Description

-This course provides a theoretical background to classical control.
+This course provides a theoretical background to continuous-time control and shows how it is applied to real systems.
 Topics include frequency-domain and time-domain methods, multi-variable and state-space techniques.
+A laboratory gives the opportunity to apply the methods practically.

 Timetable